gdhameeja/configurations/README.md

 ORDER BY (data_length + index_length) DESC;
 ```

+## GIT tips
+- When you need to see the history of one line: `git log --pretty=short -u -L 56:<path to the file>`
+- This is obvious but `git log --reverse` shows the git log but in reverse

 ## Misc tips
 There is something called mosh, mobile interactive shell which is supposed to be better than ssh.
 I guess it also gives persistent ssh connections to servers even if network dies out and is more